 An appropriations rider (Special Provisions Relating Only to State Agencies of Higher Education, Sec.
 44, Funding for Physical Education Courses) which became effective in the Fall 1999 semester states that colleges and universities will not receive funds for students who enroll in a physical education course if: 1) it is the only course being taken that semester; 2) the student is non-degree seeking; and 3) the course (same activity) has already been taken.
-Students falling into this category will be charged additional tuition (approximately \$80.00).
+Students falling into this category will be charged additional tuition (approximately \$80.00 per credit hour).
 If this additional charge is not made at registration, it may be collected during the semester.
 Failure to pay this charge (if student is notified during the semester rather than at registration) will result in a hold being placed on the student's record.
+Students can take the same Physical Education course twice for a maximum of two Physical Education credits.